 Paul Griffiths, child victim identification manager at Queensland Police, said the use of AI in biometrics was “essential” but a lack of strong regulation had contributed to some police "abusing the powers” of AI, which caused law enforcement to then lose those powers.

-Hiro Noda, coordinator of AI and emerging technology for the Australian Federal Police (AFP), said police needed to be “very transparent” about how they used AI and how it would benefit society.
+A representative from the Australian Federal Police (AFP) said departments needed to be “very transparent” about how they used AI and how it would benefit society.

 The Office of the Australian Information Commissioner (OAIC) found in 2021 that Clearview AI had breached Australia’s Privacy Act by collecting facial images and biometrics of citizens.